sinch/docs/docs/verification/verification-for-android/verification-android-all.md

 ---
-title: Using verification-all module for configuring multiple methods at once.
+title: Use verification-all module to configure multiple methods at once
 excerpt: Using common verification configuration parameters for different verification methods.
 next:
   pages: